with “Au travail!”, François Ruffin and Gilles Perret confront “upper middle class” and “working classes”

 What are the themes addressed in your new film?

-“It’s a documentary that talks about people who are in difficulty, who are trying to survive in our society, in adversity sometimes, because they have been made fun of, or because they feel a little despised by the columnists or editorialists who occupy the TV sets.
+“It’s a documentary that talks about people who are in difficulty, who are trying to survive in our society, in adversity sometimes, because they have been made fun of, or because they feel a little despised by the columnists or editorialists who occupy the sets.

 There, we give them back their voice, we try to give them back dignity.
 It’s not because we’re talking about difficult and sad things that we can’t add a little humor, fun, lightness, mixed with emotion, because we’re making cinema.